blagodimitrov/CalProt/README.md

 # CalProt (SPA for calculating protein and calorie intake)

-This is a single page application built by me using React and TypeScript.
-You can use it to track your calorie and protein intake.
-There's some other additional calories.
+This is a website you can use to track your calorie and protein intake.
+There's some other additional features explained further below.

 ## Calorie and Protein Tracking